TranXuanHoang/NodeJS/07-ticketing/tickets/README.md

 # Install common dependency (defined in the common module)
 # To update this dependency, run npm update @hoang-ticketing/common
 npm i @hoang-ticketing/common

+# Install optimistic concurrency control plugin for Mongoose
+# (increase document version numbers on each save, and prevent previous
+# versions of a document from being saved over the current version)
+npm i mongoose-update-if-current
 ```